maciejg-git/alpine-remote-component-plugin/README.md

 ### Component data

-Plugin adds following properties to the component element data.
+Plugin adds following properties to the component element data:

 - `_rc` - object containing `config` object and `trigger` function
 - `_rcIsLoading` - reactive property that is `true` for the duration of the request